 3. Appointment Prep

-The night before an appointment, I wash my hair with T-Gel shampoo.
-It has a very distinct smell that can be off putting.
-But it’s the only OTC shampoo that I’ve found to help.
+The night before an appointment, I wash my hair with coal tar shampoo.
+It has a very distinct, and somewhat aggressive smell that can be off-putting, but it works!
+There are some great psoriasis shampoos on the market that can help control symptoms.
+Look for products with ingredients like coal tar, salicylic acid, or tea tree oil.
 Next, I use a wide tooth comb on my hair to loosen the plaques and tame my hair.
 Finally, I follow with an application of coconut oil on my scalp.
 This can be a messy process and leaves your hair looking greasy, but helps ease the dryness and soreness.

 5. Blowdrying Hair

-Overall I had an amazing experience and feel lighter with the loss of 6” of hair!
-The prep process can be time consuming, but it makes going to the salon with scalp psoriasis so much easier.
+Gotta say, the whole experience was top-notch, and now I’m walking around feeling a bit lighter with those 6 inches of hair gone The prep process can be a bit more time consuming, but it makes going to the salon with scalp psoriasis a breeze!